 Babies: Babies sleep more than adults, and inhale more air than adults relative to body mass, making them more vulnerable to gaseous chemicals in bedding.
 Babies’ systems are still developing, which means they’re more vulnerable to toxic chemical exposure during these critical windows of development.

-Common Materials in Mattresses & Harmful Chemicals
+THE BASICS: Common Materials in Mattresses & Harmful Chemicals

 Foam: Most, if not all, of the ingredients used in making the polyurethane foam that makes up mattresses are petroleum products derived from fossil fuels.
 Foam has been found to contain:

 - Flame retardants: linked to endocrine disruption, lower IQ, hyperactivity, altered sexual development, fertility issues, thyroid dysfunction, and cancer.